María Teresa Ruiz: Astronomic discovery

 In 1997, Ruiz discovered Kelu-1 which is a structure of two brown dwarfs.
 Kelu is also among the first systems of free floating brown dwarfs.
 This structure is located in the constellation named Hydra which sits approximately about 61 light years from planet Earth.
 It was a surprise for Ruiz when she found Kelu, because with all the experience she had, it was easy for her to recognize all the different bodies, although that was not the case this time.
-The spectrum that she detected was different and it was never seen before.
-However, she was able to detect lithium in that star and also notice that it was extremely red which is something similar in Brown Dwarfs.
-These two things helped her to confirm that this structure was a Brown Dwarf and one of the firsts free floating ones.
+The spectrum she detected was unusual and did not look like a normal star's spectrum—the spectrum of Kelu-1 contained lithium and had an extremely red color.
+These two properties led Ruiz to conclude that Kelu-1 must be a brown dwarf—one of the first free-floating ones discovered.

 The name Kelu comes from the language Mapuche and it means “red”, in reference to the color of the star.